Russia's war on Ukraine latest: No sign of losses in attack Russia said killed Ukrainian troops | Headlines

 * With nighttime temperatures dipping to minus 15-17 Celsius (5 to 1 Fahrenheit), fighting activity would soon increase as hard frosts mean it is easier to move heavy equipment, Haidai added. * Shellfire echoed on Saturday around the near-deserted streets of the Ukrainian town of Bakhmut, focus of the most intense fighting in Russia's invasion.
 Reuters could not ascertain the origin of the shells heard in Bakhmut.

-* The founder of Russia's highest-profile mercenary organisation, the Wagner group, said he wanted his forces and the regular Russian army to capture Bakhmut because it possessed "underground cities" that can hold troops and tanks.
-DIPLOMACY
+DIPLOMACY * Russia and Ukraine each returned 50 captured soldiers in the latest prisoner swap in the war.
+Ukraine said the returnees included fighters from Mariupol and Chernobyl.
+Freed Ukrainian's sang the national anthem on their release.

-* Justice ministers from around the world will gather in London in March to boost international support for the International Criminal Court in its investigations of alleged war crimes in Ukraine, the British government said.
-CHRISTMAS
+* Russia and Belarus will hold joint aviation drills of the air divisions that are part of the two countries' regional grouping of troops.
+The drills will last from Jan.
+16 to Feb.
+1. * Justice ministers from around the world will gather in London in March to boost international support for the International Criminal Court in its investigations of alleged war crimes in Ukraine, the British government said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)